 The goal is to play the tricky section seven times in a row perfectly, and get all the pennies over to the right side of the music stand!

 If you play the Penny Game three days in a row, over the same tricky passage, you’ll find that the tricky measure isn’t nearly as difficult any more!

 Parents, this is a great game to play with your young musician if you notice them making the same mistake repeatedly in practice.
 Maybe even let them put a sticker in their music book whenever they win the Penny Game!

-For more information or to sign up for lessons you can contact Marion Music Academy at 319-377-3343, or click here to sign up for a free trial lesson.
+For more information you can contact Marion Music Academy at 319-377-3343, or click here to sign up for lessons today.